rubenwardy/rubix_kernel/README.md

 	* **process groups**    - a limited type of process group, where all processes that share a parent and the parent itself are in a group.
 * Objects
 	* `FiDes` - File descriptor.
 Interacted with using function pointers.
+Can be blocking or not.
 	* `pipe`  - Pointed to by a FD.

 ## References